HTTP 503 Service Unavailable Error Tutorial: What It Is and How to Fix It

 Monitor server performance

 Awareness is the first step to resolving 503 issues.
-If you don't know when or how server issues happen, you will struggle to implement strategies that are sufficiently impactful.
+If you don't know when or how server issues happen, you will struggle to implement sufficiently impactful strategies.
 Hence, the need for monitoring.
 This will ensure that you are instantly aware of spikes in traffic or other concerns indicative of possible 503 errors.

 Perform routine maintenance